3rd February 2021

 So, if I can ask for a moment of empathy; imagine this conversation taking place for a second…

 Me: “Hello music supervisor of a massive TV programme that is known worldwide and would result in both fantastic exposure and a lovely sync fee for any artists’ music you so choose to use on your show”

 Me: “Check out this great new song called ‘TRACK 01’ by ‘UNKNOWN ARTIST’, it’s really good!
 Would you like to feature it in your show?”

-Firstly let me apologise to all the artists out there who are already ‘quite good’ at making sure all their metadata is up to scratch.
-You, my friends, are good people – but before you get all smug with yourself I urge you to read on, as I can pretty much promise that you won’t be providing the ‘perfect’ MP3 file.
+At this juncture, it’s only right for me to apologise to all the artists out there who are already ‘quite good’ at making sure all their metadata is up to scratch.
+You, my friends, are saints, but before you get all smug with yourself I urge you to please read on, as ‘quite good’ is not ‘perfect’.

 Allow me if you will, to invite you all to a utopia.
 Within this said musical Shangri-La your iTunes library would never have to look like this:

 But instead, everything looks like this:

 It’s quite the sight, isn’t it?
 Gives me the flutters, looking at that.
 I’ve seen some vistas in my time, reader; the vast frozen spectacle of waterfalls in Iceland, the aurora borealis in Finland, the terracotta panorama that is the Grand Canyon at sunset, but that screen shot right there.
 Breathtaking.